 National and City of Edinburgh 1:1 Pilots at Sciennes

-SCIENNES PUPILS TAKE PART IN CITY OF EDINBURGH AND SCOTTISH GOVERNMENT NATIONAL 1:1 PILOTS
+SCIENNES PUPILS WERE INVITED TO TAKE PART IN CITY OF EDINBURGH AND SCOTTISH GOVERNMENT NATIONALS 1:1 PILOTS IN APRIL 2012

 BT Service Redesign

 BT provide and maintain the computer estate and network across Edinburgh schools and as part of their contract with City of Edinburgh Council they refresh (or upgrade) the entire estate every five years.
 This 'refresh' is due to begin again in 2012 and will roll out to all establishments over the next two years.
 This time, BT have worked with the council to redesign their provision to schools, enabling them to provide an enhanced network in terms of bandwidth and wireless capacity.
 There is also an opportunity for schools to be much more flexible in their choice of hardware.
 So, rather than only replacing a desktop with a desktop and a laptop with a laptop, schools will also be able to opt for mobile devices.

 With the forthcoming BT Service Redesign in mind, and with great foresight, our Headteacher, Alison Noble, invested in a class set of iPads in September 2011.
 Sciennes has always been keen to understand and capitalise upon new opportunities for flexible use of technology in learning and teaching.
 Nigel Douglas, parent in P6, led an innovative 1:1 pilot of handheld computers at Sciennes in 2007 and our 99 P7s continue to use them in school.
 We are now ready to take the next step in using mobile devices at school and at home.